vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

 There's no need to apply additional rights or other authorisation attributes.

-## Applying the registered app to the dataverse environment
+## Applying the registered app to the Dataverse environment

 Before we can use the registered app we need to apply it to the Power Apps environment.
 In the [Power apps admin center](https://admin.powerplatform.microsoft.com/) we choose the environment we want to access and then go to "Settings" -> "User + permission" -> "Application users".
 With "new app user" we add the registered app we created earlier to the list of application users.

 ![image](/assets/2024-05-26/055.png)

 After adding the app we must add a security role that fits to our needs.
 This depends on the existing roles in the Power App environment what to choose.
-In case we don't care about roles and just want to get it working, we can assign the role "System Administrator" to allow the app full access to all data of the dataverse.
+In case we don't care about roles and just want to get it working, we can assign the role "System Administrator" to allow the app full access to all data of the Dataverse.

 ![image](/assets/2024-05-26/060.png)

 ## Views

 In genereal we have two options to access the data.
-We can either access the entity of the dataverse directly, this includes all attributes and all rows.
+We can either access the entity of the Dataverse directly, this includes all attributes and all rows.
 Or the more preferred way is to use a view.
 We can build a view directly in the Power Apps dev environment.
 The screenshot shows a view as seen by an end user in the CRM portal.
 The view depends on the entity "salesorder" in the D365 CRM system.
 It shows several orders for the shipment team and very limited number of attributes (columns).
 This will basis for the data access in the next paragraph.

 ![image](/assets/2024-05-26/070.png)